Things nobody will tell you about React.js

-Mobx looked weird at the beginning because in the whole documentation they use ES2017 decorators, that are still in an early draft release, so not yet stable, and this means I had extra babel dependencies to install (…the whole babel setup to compile jsx templates was not enough yet…) in order to transpile them.
+Mobx looked weird at the beginning because in the whole documentation they use ES2017 decorators, wich are still in an early draft release, so not yet stable, and this means I had extra babel dependencies to install (…as the whole babel setup to compile jsx templates was not enough yet…) in order to transpile them.
 Yes, I know I could have used mobx without decorators, but wrapping any component and any method in a mobx function didn’t seem to be a valid and maintainable solution to me.

-In the end I understood that mobx tries to emulate wrongly what Vuex does in a much better and smarter way for Vue.js so I uninstalled the useless node dependencies bloat and moved forward
+In the end I understood that mobx tries to emulate wrongly what Vuex does in a much better and cleverer way for Vue.js so I uninstalled the useless node dependencies bloat and moved forward

 The Redux Solution

-Anytime I work with redux I need to go back to its documentation because its core concepts are so complicate that my mind struggles retrieving them puking them out as soon as I stop working with it.
-I started implementing redux in my project though but after a couple of hours of refactoring I understood that my code kept growing and it was already 3 times bigger than before due to the amount of boilerplate code required by redux (ActionTypes, Actions, Reducers, connect…).
+Anytime I work with redux I need to go back to its documentation because its core concepts are so complex that my mind struggles retrieving them puking them out as soon as I stop working with it.
+I started implementing redux in my project, though, but after a couple of hours of refactoring I understood that my code kept growing and it was already 3 times bigger than before due to the amount of boilerplate code required by redux (ActionTypes, Actions, Reducers, connect…).
 At this point I decided to add some helpers to simplify at least the components’ store actions/props connections and I decided that I could live with it.

 The Router Nightmare

 The router decision was not as hard as deciding between mobx or redux because the React.js community seems to agree mainly on react-router.
-React-router is not officially maintained by facebook and the maintainers had the great idea of bumping 3 major versions in 5 months completely not backward compatible to each other so this means that all the tutorials and articles about how to use it didn’t keep up with the updates becoming useless if you are using the latest version of the library.
+React-router is not officially maintained by facebook and the maintainers had the great idea of bumping 3 major versions in 5 months completely not backward compatible so this means that all the tutorials and articles about how to use it didn’t keep up with the updates becoming useless if you are using the latest version of the library.

 My initial steps with react-router were really hard because the documentation seems to be really confusing using terms like